 - Student Financial Services: Information, forms, and publications for students and parents parents about paying for an MIT education.

 - Housing: Specifics on each of the residence halls; housing application procedures, forms and deadlines; details on the special housing programs; and answers to commonly asked questions.

-- Global Education and Career Development Center: Lots of resources for pre-med/pre-health, summer internships, global opportunities, and planning for after graduation, including a downloadable Career Development Workbook, industry and interview guides, workshop schedules, and programs with alumni.
+- Global Education and Career Development Center: Resources for pre-med/pre-health, summer internships, global opportunities, and planning for after graduation, including a career development and graduate school application advice and more.

 - Dean of Student Life: Describes the many offices supervised by the DSL.
 Includes a handy online list of resources, from Alcohol to T Passes, with Dining, Fraternities/Sororities/ILGs, and Religious Life in between.